Waziup/smart-irrigation-waziapp/README.md

 3. Open main.py.
 Change deviceID with your Device ID.
 Where XXXXX is the Device you want to get its sensor data.

  4. Open ui/toggle.js script.
 Here, change deviceID and actuatorID values with the IDs of the same device you used in main.py.
 Actuator ID is for the actuator of that device.
-These script makes POST requests which sets the actuator states: true or false.
+This script makes POST requests which sets the actuator states: true or false.

  5. Build the container: